- Home Gardeners -

 A: As we supply to garden retailers, we do not supply small quantities direct to the public.
-We have a minimum order policy of ten trees per variety (ie. 10 x Apple Granny Smith') so if you want at least ten of the same tree, we are happy to help.
+We have a minimum order policy of ten trees per variety (ie. 10 x Apple Granny Smith'), and a minimum of 50 trees overall - so if you want at least these quantities, we are happy to help.

 Q: My local garden centre does not have the tree in stock that I want.
 How can I get it?